 - Strawberry Rhubarb Pie – Sallys Baking Addiction

-Snap peas, also known as sugar snap peas, is an edible pod-pea and are different than snow peas.
-They are most frequently enjoyed in salads and stir frys.
+Snap peas, also known as sugar snap peas, are an edible pod-pea different from snow peas.
+They are most frequently enjoyed in salads and stir fry.

 Choose snap peas with plump, crisp pods.
 Look for that snapping sound when breaking them in half.
 You want peas that are medium to dark green in color.
-Before eating, you want to remove the string from mature snap pea pods.
+Before eating, remove the string from mature snap pea pods.

 Spring Greens (Arugula, Spinach, Lettuce, Chard)

-Always choose leaves that are green, crisp and vibrant.
-Skip the ones that are wilted, brown or yellowed.
-When buying bags or boxes or greens at the grocery store, look for ones with less moisture.
+Always choose leaves that are green, crisp, and vibrant.
+Skip the ones that are wilted, brown, or yellowed.
+When buying bags or boxes of greens at the grocery store, look for ones with less moisture.

 Spring Seasonal Fruits

-The perfect season for lemons begins right at the start of citrus season in November.
-It lasts all the way through the season into May.
-Lemon's are used primarily for their juice, but the pulp and rind are also used in cooking and baking.
+The perfect season for lemons begins right at the start of the citrus season in November.
+It lasts through the season into May.
+Lemons are used primarily for their juice, but the pulp and rind are also used in cooking and baking.
 Look for firm lemons that are heavy for their size and have thin skin.

 Mango is my absolute favorite fruit.
 It is no wonder the national fruit of India.
 This delicious fruit also has a great nutritional profile – rich in Vitamin C, a good source of fiber and potassium.

-Mangoes are found in many varieties, and can vary in taste.
-Most commonly they are sweet, with a soft, pulpy flesh.
-Peak season for mangoes is from May to September.
+Mangoes are found in many varieties and can vary in taste.
+Most commonly, they are sweet, with soft, pulpy flesh.
+The peak season for mangoes is from May to September.

 This tropical fruit is best and fresh in the Spring season.
-Pineapple is loaded with nutrients, antioxidants and compounds that are very beneficial.
-Choose pineapple with a sweet aroma.
+Pineapple is loaded with nutrients, antioxidants, and compounds that are very beneficial.
+Choose a pineapple with a sweet aroma.
 It changes color from green to yellow as it ripens.

 Pineapple is incredibly versatile and can be consumed in a variety of ways.
-The flesh and juice of the pineapple are used in cuisines around the world.
-Eat them raw, or use in desserts or enjoy the juice.
+The flesh and juice of the pineapple are used in cuisines worldwide.
+Eat them raw, use them in desserts, or enjoy the juice.
 We also love to add pineapple chunks to Thai curries.